bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/lexical_grammar.md

 #### Hexadecimal

-Hexadecimal number syntax uses a leading zero followed by a lowercase or uppercase Latin letter “X” (`0x` or `0X)`.
-If the digits after 0x are outside the range (0123456789ABCDEF), the following [`SyntaxError`](global_objects/syntaxerror) is thrown: “Identifier starts immediately after numeric literal”.
+Hexadecimal number syntax uses a leading zero followed by a lowercase or uppercase Latin letter "X” (`0x` or `0X)`.
+If the digits after 0x are outside the range (0123456789ABCDEF), the following [`SyntaxError`](global_objects/syntaxerror) is thrown: "Identifier starts immediately after numeric literal”.

     0xFFFFFFFFFFFFFFFFF // 295147905179352830000
     0x123456789ABCDEF   // 81985529216486900